Lauren Gregg: Coaching career

 Gregg was the head coach for the women's soccer team at the University of Virginia from 1986 to 1995.
 During her tenure, she led the team to the NCAA Final Four in 1991 and seven consecutive NCAA tournament bids from 1988 to 1994.
 In 1990, she was named the NSCAA Coach of the Year becoming the first woman to receive the honor.
 She was also the first woman to lead a team to the NCAA Division I Final Four.
 She was an assistant coach for the United States women's national team that won the 1991 and 1999 Women's World Cups and gold at the 1996 Summer Olympics.

 Gregg served as head coach for the United States under-21 women's national soccer team and guided the team to Nordic Cup championship titles in 1997 and 1999.
-She was interim head coach of the U.S. national team for one match in 1997 against South Korea (which finished as a 6–1 win) as Tony DiCicco missed the match due to a family commitment.
+She was the stand-in head coach of the U.S. national team for one match in 1997 against South Korea (which finished as a 6–1 win) as Tony DiCicco missed the match due to a family commitment.
 She again served as the interim head coach for three games in 2000 at the Australia Cup after DiCicco stepped down.

 In 2007, Gregg was inducted into the Virginia–D.C.
 Soccer Hall of Fame for meritorious service.

+In 2021, Gregg was chosen as an assistant for the Nigeria women's national team by head coach Randy Waldrum.
+Due to a power struggle between Waldrum and the Nigeria Football Federation, she was not allowed to travel with the team to the 2023 FIFA Women's World Cup.